quietboil/include-oracle-sql/docs/index.md

 include-oracle-sql = "0.1"
 ```

 Write your SQL and save it in a file.
-For example, let's say the following is the content of the `library.sql` file that is saved in the project's `src` folder:
+For example, let's say the following is the content of the `library.sql` file that is saved in the project's `sql` folder:

 ```sql
 -- name: get_loaned_books?